 Texas State University is committed to providing a variety of services and systems that support all students in achieving success.
 Find out more about key services for distance education students by contacting the following resources and offices.

 At Texas State, academic advising provides students with the opportunity to meet with an advisor for the purpose of gaining assistance in planning their educational career, in developing the skills needed for academic success, and in learning how to access the variety of resources and services available to them.
 Undergraduate students should visit the Academic Advising website to select the advising center for your area or college and for additional information.
 Graduate students typically obtain advising by faculty in their programs.
-Visit The Graduate College Steps to Apply website to learn more about graduate programs and advisors.
+Visit the Graduate College admissions website to learn more about graduate programs and advisors.

 Albert B. Alkek Library is the most important information resource of the Texas State University community.
 Students taking distance education classes enjoy the same library privileges as students on our main campus in San Marcos; visit the Library's Distance Education Services page for further information.